 Want more info?
 Keep reading for my honest Rakuten review.

 Rakuten is a cash rebate website, which refers you to online stores and services, similar to Ibotta.

 Rakuten is paid for referring you to these stores, and in turn, they share referral fees with their customers (that’s you).

-According to their website Rakuten has been in operation since 1998 and since then have paid out a whopping $325 million dollars to their customers.
+According to their website, Rakuten has been in operation since 1998 and since then has paid out a whopping $325 million dollars to their customers.

 If you’re using Rakuten from elsewhere, I would recommend visiting the US site (rakuten dot com).

 It’s really simple.
 Before you start shopping you visit the Rakuten site (or app) and start a new ‘shopping trip’.

 You must click directly through to the retailer from Rakuten, so the cookie tracks you as a Rakuten customer and you get your cashback.

 I’ve created a series of screenshots below showing how to use Rakuten.

 1. Firstly, you’ll need to sign up as a member of Rakuten .
 Join using this link and you’ll get $10 towards your first $25 purchase: Join Rakuten now and get your FREE $10 bonus.